Park West Gallery artist Dominic Pangborn creates art for White House Fellows anniversary

 For further information: contact email@example.com; 973-219-4350 or Chris Gray at 248-354-2343 ext.
 1934.

 About Park West Gallery:

-Founded in 1969, Park West Gallery has connected artists to more than 1.8 million fine art collectors via land and sea art auctions by creating entertaining, educational and welcoming environments that ignite a passion for the arts.
+Founded in 1969, Park West Gallery has connected artists to more than 1.8 million fine art collectors via art auctions at sea by creating entertaining, educational and welcoming environments that ignite a passion for the arts.